Dawsonf18/Password-Generator/README.md

-# Password Generator Starter Code
+# Password Generator

-# Title
+## Javascript Challenge: Password Generator

+Using basic foundations of javascript to create a random password based off user inputs.

+## Languages used
+html
+css
+js

+## Link to deployed site